Common Eye Disorders

 Nearsightedness (myopia).
 This means a person has trouble seeing clearly at a distance.

 Presbyopia.
-Another type of farsightedness.
-It is caused when the center of the eye lens hardens, making it unable to accommodate near vision.
+It is caused when the center of the lens hardens, making it unable to focus enough for the eye to see clearly up close.

 Retina detachment.
 Separation of the retina from the back of the eye.

 Retinitis pigmentosa.
 A group of hereditary eye disorders that involve the retina and the retinal pigment epithelium.
-They cause a gradual, yet progressive, loss or reduction in vision.
+They cause a gradual, yet progressive, loss of vision.

 Crossed eyes (strabismus).
 Misalignment of the eyes.